Mirageg4/Simon-Game/README.md

 <h1>Simon Game</h1>
 <h2>John Manouse</h2>
 <p>This is a game where you can test your memory skills.
-Once you press a colored key, the game is started.
+Once you press a keyboard key, the game is started.
 A sequence of colors will be displayed, and the object is to repeat the pattern.
 The first patterns will be easy, and become more difficult as the game continues.
+If you incorrectly repeat the pattern, the background will flash red.
 Lights & sound accompany the game to make it more fun.
 Good Luck! </p>
  <hr>
 <h2>Fun Game Design</h2>
 <ul>